Miguel Socolovich, Relief Pitcher

 Birthplace: Caracas, Venezuela

-Miguel Socolovich, relief pitcher for the St. Louis Cardinals, was first signed in 2004 by the Boston Red Sox.
+Miguel Socolovich, relief pitcher, was first signed in 2004 by the Boston Red Sox.
 He pitched in Boston's minor league system in 2006 and 2007, both as a starting pitcher and as a relief pitcher.

 The Red Sox traded Socolovich to the Chicago White Sox in January, 2008.
 He continued to pitch in the minor leagues through 2011.
 He was primarily a starting pitcher in 2008 but he moved to the bullpen in 2009.